 Self isolation might limit your movements and connection with the outside world for a period of our lives, and there's no doubt that this can be challenging and lonely, but let's not let it limit our minds.
 Here are some ideas for you to get through this testing time.

 1. Learn a new skill or pick up an old one

 If you’re feeling well enough and you would like to learn something new this may be the perfect time to do so!
-Whether you have an old piano in the house that has gathered a layer of dust or a guitar that you once played, it may be the perfect time to pick it up again and learn a new instrument.
-There are hundreds of online scores and videos teaching how to read music and play your favourite songs.
+Whether you have an old piano in the house that has gathered a layer of dust or a guitar that you once played, there are hundreds of online scores and videos teaching how to read music and play your favourite songs.

-Or is there something you've always wanted to learn - from poker, to parallel parking - there will be a video on YouTube to show you how to do it!
+Or is there something you've always wanted to learn - from poker to juggling - there will be a video on YouTube to show you how to do it!

 Taking time off work due to illness or self-isolation can often seem like a major disruption in everyday life and regular routine.
 However, using the time to look after yourself and promote self-care by sleeping more to allow your body time to rest and recover, being sure to drink lots of water and engaging in high or low impact exercise can help you to de-stress.

 In the hectic and fast-paced lives we lead, we can often neglect our mental health.
 In uncertain times such as these, anxiety levels can be very high.
 Try and set aside some time to focus on positivity and to de-stress.
 A daily gratitude session - where you write down three things that you are grateful for today - can help you focus on the positives in your life.
 To relax and de-stress, you might usually unwind in front of your favourite Netflix series, but if you haven't tried meditating, we highly recommend it.